Countryfile Calendar 2026: winning photos and how to buy the calendar

 What is the theme of the Countryfile Calendar 2026 competition?

 The theme this year is 'Wild Encounters'.
-The theme is open to interpretation, but the judges are looking for stunning photos of the UK's landscape, its wildlife, weather, or human interactions with the environment around us.
+The theme is open to interpretation, but the judges were looking for stunning photos of the UK's landscape, its wildlife, weather, or human interactions with the environment around us.

-From all the entries received, judges will select 12 photos to be featured in the 2026 calendar.
+From all the entries received, judges select 12 photos to be featured in the 2026 calendar.
 There’ll also be an overall winning photograph, chosen by the Countryfile viewers.
 This will be featured on the cover of the calendar.

 What's the prize for the Countryfile Calendar 2026 competition?